sachinsemlety/ngPagination/README.md

 # ngPagination
-Angular Pagination Directive for Pagination
+Angular Pagination Directive for Pagination using Angular Material